tratteria/website/content/docs/_index.md

 </html>

 The above specifies how to generate purpose and authorization details for the `POST api/order/trade/{#stockId}` API, and it specifies who (the `order`, `catalog`, and `stocks` services) and how to verify the generated TraT.
 Additionally, the `accessEvaluation` section specifies how to perform access evaluations for the API.

+To quickly see Tratteria in action, checkout the [Quickstart Guide](/docs/quickstart).

 To integrate Tratteria into your microservice application, start by [installing Tratteria](/docs/installation), which can be deployed in environments with or without a service mesh.